-This website contains supplementary material for the research article:
+This microsite (embedded in the LANE website) contains much supplementary material associated to the research article:

 'Elephants evolved strategies reducing the biomechanical complexity of their trunk'